Johann Friedrich Peter

-Johann Friedrich Peter (sometimes John Frederick Peter) (May 19, 1746 – July 13, 1813) was an American composer of German origin.
+Johann Friedrich Peter (sometimes John Frederick Peter) (May 19, 1746 – July 13, 1813) was an American composer of German origin and the one who first brought the music of Joseph Haydn to the United States.

 Bio

 Johann Friedrich Peter was born on May 19, 1746, in Heerendijk, Holland, to German parents Susannah Peter and Moravian pastor John Frederick Peter.
 Peter was educated in Holland and Germany before coming to America with his brother Simon in 1770.
 He began to compose music for the church shortly after his arrival in America, and for a time, served as an organist and violinist in the Moravian congregations of Nazareth, Bethlehem and Lititz in Pennsylvania.
 In 1780, he moved to Salem, North Carolina, and received his ordination as a Moravian deacon on September 16 of that year.

 He married Catharina Leinbach in 1786 in Salem, North Carolina and lived there until their departure in 1790.

 All of Peter's known compositions are sacred concerted vocal works or anthems composed for worship services with the exception of the string quintets.
 His six string quintets for two violins, two violas, and a violoncello are among the earliest examples of chamber music known by a North American composer.
 The six string quintets, performed by the American Moravian Chamber Ensemble, were recorded and published in 1997 on New World Records 80507-2.
 He wrote a symphony "sinfonia in G" with four movements.

+Johann Friedrich Peter (1746-1813) was born in Herrndyck, Holland.
+His father was a Moravian minister.
+In 1760 the elder Peter was transferred to Bethlehem, Pennsylvania.
+Johann followed nine years later after a steeping in several seminaries.
+Like all Moravian theologians his training included extensive instruction in music, but he seems to have sought proficiency as well in violin, flute, and horn.
+In addition, his self-pedagogy consisted of copying scores that struck his fancy, and apparently his tastes were as good as they were broad.
+He copied fully a dozen symphonies by Carl Friedrich Abel, two by Johann Christoph Friedrich Bach that are not otherwise extant, some trios by Stamitz, numerous chamber works of Haydn (along with the only known copy of his long-lost Symphony No. 17), and literally hundreds of other, variously worthy scores.